-"I am altogether lost and humbled when I am made to perceive that my first knowledge cannot of itself impart to me a second, as it would be necessary that it should contain a supreme power, that does all."
+"I am altogether lost and humbled when I am made to perceive that my first knowledge can not of itself impart to me a second, as it would be necessary that it should contain it within itself.

 "The proof that we do not impart to ourselves any idea is, that we receive many in our dreams, and, certainly, it is neither our will nor our attention which causes us to think in a dream.
-There are poets who compose verses whilst asleep, geometers who measure triangles; all this proves to us that there is a power that acts within us without consulting us.
+There are poets who compose verses while asleep, geometers who measure triangles; all this proves to us that there is a power that acts within us without consulting us,

-"All our sentiments, are they not involuntary?-hearing, sight, taste, are nothing of themselves; we are conscious, despite ourselves, we know nothing-we are nothing without
+"All our sentiments, are they not involuntary?-hearing, sight, taste, are nothing of themselves; we are conscious, despite ourselves, we know nothing-we are nothing without a supreme power, that does all."